Rapid spread of coronavirus complicates systematic testing

 On Monday, the World Health Organization (WHO) called on countries to ramp up testingexternal link as the best way to curb the coronavirus pandemic.
 “We have a simple message to all countries - test, test, test," WHO Director General Tedros Adhanom Ghebreyesu told a news conference in Geneva.

 However, the Swiss government has not made testing the top priority in its strategy to contain the virus.
-Daniel Koch, head of the division of communicable diseases at the Swiss Department of Public Health (FOPH) said on Tuesday that widespread testing makes sense for countries at the beginning of an epidemic, in order to prevent a broad spread.
+Daniel Koch, head of the division of communicable diseases at the Federal Office of Public Health (FOPH) said on Tuesday that widespread testing makes sense for countries at the beginning of an epidemic, in order to prevent a broad spread.

 "That phase is over in Europe, so this [WHO] strategy is not specifically for Europe or Switzerland,” said Koch.